anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 Unless you're writing a literal prototype that will be thrown away (and you're confident it will actually be thrown away), the most expensive part about building a system is the engineering effort that will go into maintaining it.
 It is, therefore, very worth-while to be opinionated about how to structure the code.
 I find that the ai can do an okay job at throwing code out there, but I can come up with a much better division and structure by using my human brain.

 A time I got burned by not thinking about libraries & how to break down a problem was when I was trying to fix noisy errors due to a client chatting with a system that had some network blips.
-I asked an ai model to add rate limiting to the existing http client in a codebase, which it did by implementing exponential backoff itself.
+I asked an ai model to add rate limiting to an existing http client, which it did by implementing exponential backoff itself.
 This isn't a very good solution, surely we don't need to do that ourselves.
 I didn't think this one through, and was glad a coworker with their brain on caught it in code review.

-## i write my docs / pr descriptions / comments with my human hands
+## i write docs & pr descriptions with my human hands

 Writing can serve a few distinct purposes: one is communication, and distinct from that, one is as [a method to facilitate thinking](https://notes.andymatuschak.org/Evergreen_notes).
 The act of writing forces me to organize and refine my thoughts.